rehanadi/steradian-book/README.md

 Make sure application is running at http://localhost:3000

-If not then please change the value of NEXTAUTH_URL into running hostname.
+If not then please change the value of NEXTAUTH_URL in .env file into running hostname.

 If you have any questions feel free to reach me at rehanadipurwana@gmail.com.